newrelic/nr-handbook/MD/Products/APM.md

 ```

 Note that the full name should stay below 42 characters or otherwise it will be cut off in the New Relic web UI.
 In order to aggregate multiple entries (i.e. for being able to display statistics for regions separately but also for all regions application) you can define multiple name with a semicolon as the separator.
+Please keep in mind that a name duplication or triplication will have an impact on ingested data volume.
 Example:
 Defining two applications with

 ```shell